Chr1st1nel2/JACK-D/README.md

-Module List (to be implemented, as of Nov 14, 2017): settings main page - **Christine Li** about page - **Christine Li** (NOTE: main and about are rather similar) leaderboards game select game (this is its own collection of modules: one for each game)
+Module List (to be implemented, as of Nov 14, 2017): settings main page - **Christine Li** about page (is this its own module?)- **Christine Li** (NOTE: main and about are rather similar) leaderboards game select game (this is its own collection of modules: one for each game) - **Jordan Pearson**

+Clarify views vs modules??

+Goal: have a basic shell of the site.

+Deal with linking from one page to another.

 ## Iteration 1.0